PANDA National Helpline (Monday to Saturday) 1300 726 306

 Perinatal anxiety and depression in dads: Signs and symptoms

-Dads' can experience anxiety and depression symptoms during pregnancy and after their baby is born too.
+Dads can experience anxiety and depression symptoms during pregnancy and after their baby is born too.
 Help’s available if you’re having a hard time.

 dad kissing baby

-Lots of signs and symptoms of perinatal anxiety and depression don’t just apply to mums – dads can experience them too.
+Many signs and symptoms of perinatal anxiety and depression don’t just apply to mums – dads can experience them too.
 During the transition to parenthood, a whole range of physical, mental, emotional and social changes happen.
 It can take some time to adjust and get your bearings.

 “I would sit at my desk for hours, with my head in my hands, trying to think my way through all the competing pressures I was feeling.”